crum7/all-command-generator/README.md

 - LocalStorage to persist your configuration
 - Dark, Light and Meme Modes
 - HoaxShell integration with custom listener (see link below for more information) | Credit: https://github.com/t3l3machus
+- Interactive Live2D assistant that responds to clicks with motions and comments (ships with bundled offline assets so it works without external CDNs)

 ### HoaxShell Listener Docs